kris-anderson/awsprofile/docs/manpage.md

 # SYNOPSIS

-awsprofile --set *profile_name*
+awsprofile set _profile_name_

 # DESCRIPTION

-Switch from using a single *credential* and *config* file, to having unique files for each of your profiles.
+Switch from using a single _credential_ and _config_ file, to having unique files for each of your profiles.

 Lightweight - Will not slow down your terminal.